Plentywood, Montana

 Plentywood is a city in and the county seat of Sheridan County, Montana, United States.
 The population was 1,669 at the 2020 census.

 History

+In 1881, Sitting Bull and his band surrendered to US forces roughly at what is now Plentywood.

+Butch Cassidy and other rustlers used a trail through Plentywood to move their stolen cattle into Canada.
+The plentiful gulches provided coverage for the outlaws.
+The Enlarged Homestead Act of 1909 sparked an increase in Montana homesteaders, including in the Plentywood area.
+Claiming this land forced some of the outlaws away.

 The first business in Plentywood opened in 1900, and a post office was established two years later.
 The city incorporated in 1912, following the arrival of a Great Northern Railway branch line that eventually ran from Bainville to Opheim.

 Local folklore suggests that the name of the nearby Plentywood Creek, after which the city was named, comes from a search for firewood.
 One day, according to the story, a group of cowboys watched in exasperation as the chuck wagon cook attempted to start a fire with damp buffalo chips.
 Finally, in frustration, Dutch Henry said, "If you'll go two miles up this creek, you'll find plenty wood."